Saturday, September 23, 2006

 DAY19.Pensacola Parking Lot at midnight

-Here’s Liz!
+Here’s Liz Keim!
 She is joining the journey here in Florida and staying with us (the Bell and I) until Texas.
 She came in from San Francisco where she works at the Exploratorium.
 Liz is the Media Arts Program director there and my very good friend.

 DAY19.In Concert with the Aural Landscape